TK51/aipos-public-eng/NAMING-RULES.md

 ---

-### 3. Docs Don’t Use Prefix — But Must Be UPPERCASE
+### 3. Docs don’t start with a prefix — but they MUST be named in ALL CAPS with hyphens.

 High-level docs (rules, templates, indices) use **UPPERCASE with hyphens**: